bodleian/iipsrv-openjpeg-docker/README.md

     $ sudo docker pull bdlss/iipsrv-openjpeg-docker

 To run the docker command without sudo, you need to add your user (who must have root privileges) to the docker group.
-For this run following command:
+To do this run following command:

 	$ sudo usermod -aG docker <user_name>